FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 &nbsp;
 : When referring to more than one trial, plural term "Trial Results" is used to collectively describe multiple Trial Result instances.

-{::comment}

-    While Controller implementations SHOULD NOT include additional attributes with independent values, they MAY include derived quantities.

-    MB85: Can we include a short sentence to explain the risk if not followed?

-    VP: Now I think even SHOULD NOT is too strong.
-Either way, reformulate.

-    MK: For Vratko.
-Isn't this already covered in Trial Output?
-What other optional attributes are applicable here, give examples?
-          Otherwise it's too abstract, open-ended, ambiguous and so on ...
-          Many other blue-sky and hand-wavy adjectives come to my mind :)

-    VP: DONE: Deleted

-{:/comment}

 ## Goal Terms